PostgreSqlStan/postgresqlstan.github.io/_drafts/2022-03-24-encoding-story.md

        3 81
 ```

-Based on visual examination and internet searches for the specific bytes in question, I eventually concluded:
+Based on visual examination and internet searches for the specific bytes in question, I eventually conclude:

 * \xa0 - replace: Should be a non-breaking space.
 * \xad - remove: Looks like random noise.
 Might be a soft hyphen, but not useful here.